CS-Classroom-2023-COMP-3410/project06-javascript-continued-TrumanAD/new_feature.md

 I wanted to make the cards green out in an animation.
 This did not work after 4 attempts.
 Secondly, I tried Making a winning screen that allowed the user to play again.
 This failed twice because it would show up BEFORE the game had even started.
 Lastly, I wanted to make a 'Hint' feature that would show two possible tiles a match could be if one tile was already turned.
 This never worked even after extensive attempts.
 I believe all three of these features are reasonable in a frontend project.
 It gives a smooth feel with nice animations like a default google game (e.g. Minesweeper/Snake).
+ChatGPT neglected to create an animation and there was no evidence the code even functioned properly.
+I even have chat 4o.